 What is the Difference Between Medical Billing and Medical Coding?

 Medical billers and medical coders both work with patient records in medical offices.
-Medical coders review patient records and apply the appropriate codes to the claims to be sent to various insurance companies for billing.
+Medical coders review patient records and apply the appropriate codes to the claims to be sent to various insurance companies for payment.
 Medical billers are responsible for transmitting the properly coded claims to the appropriate insurance companies and will follow the claims processing until payment is received.
-They also examine billing for completeness and verify that every service and supply is accounted for.
+They also examine claims for completeness and verify that every service and supply is accounted for.

 What is Medical Billing?

 Medical billers are responsible for taking coded claims and patient information and using it to bill the various insurance companies for services rendered.
 This role often requires personal interaction, with the patients whereas medical coding does not generally have interaction with patients.
 Medical billers work with both insurance companies and patients to ensure that all payments are processed properly and quickly.
-Medical billers are required to have a deeper understanding of the spectrum of insurance policies and of many insurance companies.
+Medical billers are required to have a deeper understanding of the spectrum of medical terminology, medical providers’ insurance policies, and of many insurance companies.

 What is Medical Coding?

 Medical coders are responsible for converting procedural information into easily identified codes that insurance companies can interpret and pay a claim from.
 There are multiple coding systems used to determine the proper coding to expedite payment of claims:

 - Current Procedural Terminology (CPT) – This set of codes is used for procedures performed in physicians offices or outpatient services.

 - Healthcare Common Procedure Coding System (HCPCS) – These codes are used to designate procedures covered by Medicaid and Medicare.

 - International Classification of Diseases (ICD-9) – This is a set of codes to identify diseases

 Why Learn Both?